getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

     }
 ```

-You do not need to register this function as its not really an event, but gets fired when plugin object gets constructed.
+You do not need to register this function as it's not really an event, but gets fired when plugin object gets constructed.
 The purpose of this function is to give extra instructions how to handle the field, for example above code makes display and spacer types to be virtual, meaning that they won't exist in real data.

 You can add any `key: value` pairs including dynamic properties like `data-options@` which will automatically get appended to the fields.